Hot N Healthy: A Brief Introduction to Mindfulness

 When you do something, really do it

 She explained that mindfulness can be applied to anything: studying, eating, listening.
-Give it your full attention and ask yourself: How does it feel?
+Give it your full attention and click here to learn: How does it feel?
 How does it affect my emotions?
 How does it affect my body?

 “When you study,” she asked, “are you really studying with your full focus?
 Or are you simultaneously chatting with friends on your phone, listening to music, and thinking about a bunch of other things.”